Norton St. House

 Our Team

-Our live-in House Manager is a man in long-term recovery who helps oversee the day-to-day structure of the home.
+Our live-in house manager in a man in long-term recovery who helps oversee the day-to-day structure of the home.
 He offers support, guidance, and leadership to residents while ensuring the environment remains consistent and recovery-centered.
 The home also encourages peer mentorship—with more experienced residents offering guidance and support to those newer in their journey.
 This dynamic helps everyone grow together.

 Why Men-Only Sober Living Works